- 10 Italian sausage links (4 ounces each)

 - 1 tablespoon canola oil

-- 1 each small sweet red, yellow and orange peppers, cut into strips
+- 1 each small sweet red, yellow and orange pepper, cut into strips

 - 2 medium onions, halved and sliced